chrisbod/RateOrHate/readme.txt

-Fun little experiment with Angular using Geolocation, a nodejs server and plenty of web services to provide data on local restaurants etc
+Fun little experiment with Angular using Geolocation, a nodejs server and plenty of web services to provide data on local restaurants etc - ugly bulk commits I'm afraid (long story)